shectmandaniel/Sentiment-Analyze/README.md

 ## Overview

-This project is a sentiment analysis application that leverages Twitter news streams, Kafka messaging, and NLP techniques to analyze the sentiment of messages in real-time.
+This project is a sentiment analysis application that leverages news streams, Kafka messaging, and NLP techniques to analyze the sentiment of messages in real-time.
 The application is built using Spring Boot and integrates with Stanford CoreNLP for sentiment analysis.

 ## Features